When is the race?

 How long do the course and finish area stay open?

 The city requires that we have a 4-hour maximum time for this race.
-This applies to both the Half Marathon and the 10k.
-For most walkers, this would give them plenty of time to participate in the 10k distance, which does take participants through Paramount Studios then back to The Grove.
-Walkers who attempt the Half Marathon, must be able to complete the full course within 4 hours.
+This applies to both the Half Marathon, 5k & 10k.
+For most walkers, this would give them plenty of time to participate in the 10k distance, walkers who attempt the Half Marathon, must be able to complete the full course within 4 hours.
 After which they would need to move to the side walk and travel as any other pedestrian out for a walk.
 Course benefits would be closed down by the 4-hour mark.

 Where can I park on race day?

 We strongly encourage people to arrive early for parking.
-The parking structure at The Grove will be open starting at 5:15 am.
-The Grove parking entrance is located off Fairfax between Beverly and 3rd.
+The parking structure at Westfield Century City will be open starting at 5:15 am.
+The parking entrance is located off Santa Monica Blvd and Century park West.
 Many streets in the area will be closed starting prior to 4:00 am.
-Fairfax will remain open and there are several approaches to Fairfax that do not depend upon Beverly or 3rd Streets.
-The Grove Drive will be completely closed and not accessible on race morning.
+Santa Monica Blvd will remain open westbound and eastbound to Century Park West.
 Consult with your preferred map app to plan your trip.
-The Grove will also have concierge services at the expo to answer any questions you may have.
+The

 If you do not need to drive, we encourage you to use Uber or Lyft to get to the race.

 How do I raise money to benefit charities?
 Which charities do the Run To Remember endorse for fundraising efforts?

 The Run To Remember encourages any participant to use the event to raise money for multiple causes.
 Click Here to see a list of the Official & Affiliate Charities we partner with.

 Volunteers should check in at the location designated by their team captain.
 Volunteers working in the Start/Finish area should check in at the volunteer sign at The Grove, in the park area.
 Signs will be posted.

 Are there showers or changing rooms after the Marathon?